Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/42 views of the Regen Network.md

 - Bridging the gap between them at Horizon 2, what transformations are sufficient for now?

 ---
-## Stepping back a ## For Whom?
+## Stepping back a moment to ask for whom? why?
-- Ecosystem participants

----
-## A Loose Frame; the relationships are the important part!
+- Participants within our network ecology
+- Growing the network ecology

 ![](assets/NetworkEcology.jpg)